willliu1981/RoomPrep/app/privacy policy/en.md

 Privacy Policy

-RoomPrep (the “App”) is developed and provided by KuanJarStudio.
+This application RoomPrep (hereinafter referred to as “the App”) is developed and provided by KuanJar Studio.
+The App values user privacy and hereby explains the following policy:
-We value your privacy.
-This policy explains how we handle user data:

-1. Data Collection and Use
+Data Collection and Use
-The App does not collect personal information directly.
+The App does not actively collect any personal information from users.
-Advertisements (via Google AdMob) may collect device-related information to provide personalized ads.
+Advertisements displayed in the App (such as Google AdMob) may collect device-related information through their SDKs to provide more relevant advertising content.
-In-app purchases (Google Play Billing) are processed entirely by Google Play.
-The App does not store or access your payment details.
+The in-app purchase function (Google Play Billing) is used only for transaction processing.
+Purchase information is handled by Google Play, and the App does not store or access your payment data.

-2. Third-Party Services
+Third-Party Services
-The App uses the following Google services:
+The App uses the following services provided by Google:

-- Google Play Services
+Google Play Services

-- Google Play Billing (In-App Purchases)
+Google Play Billing (in-app purchases)

-- Google AdMob (Ads)
+Google AdMob (advertising)

-These services may collect and process data as described in their own privacy policies.
-See Google Privacy Policy: https://policies.google.com/privacy
+These services may collect and process user data according to their privacy policies.
+Please refer to Google’s Privacy Policy: https://policies.google.com/privacy

-3. Data Security
+Data Security
-The App itself does not collect or store user data.
-All transactions and ad operations are handled securely by Google.
+The App does not collect or store personal data.
+All transactions and ad processing are handled on Google’s servers.

-4. Contact
+Contact
-If you have questions regarding privacy, please contact us at: kya9988@yahoo.com.tw
+For any privacy-related inquiries, please contact us by email: kya9988@yahoo.com.tw